 Another looked at the time it took to switch tasks when solving different complex puzzles.
 For example, they would start with math problems before being forced to classify geometric objects.
 The more complex the task, the longer the switching time took.
 And when someone was unfamiliar with the task being asked, it took even longer.

-That makes juggling multiple clients, and the quality of your across all of their accounts, next to impossible.
+That makes juggling multiple clients, and the quality of your work across all of their accounts, next to impossible.

 Realistically, you’ve got the ability to handle ~4 clients at any given time.
 That might even be on the high side depending if these are all-consuming, one-off projects or big retainer clients.
 On a daily basis, you can probably tackle one or two client deliverables with enough gusto to get it across the finish line.

 But that’s not reality, is it?
 You’re more likely corresponding with 5-7 clients at any given time and working across 3-4 projects per day.

 And that’s where things fall off the rails.
 Deadlines are missed and your quality of work plummets.